cabra-lat/cabra-lat.github.io/_posts/2025-01-11-godot-adventures.md

 category: coding
 ---

 I've been working with Godot since last year (2024).
-I've used in the past and I find it really nice, with awesome documentation and lot's of resources.
-The latest major version, Godot 4.X, received a lot of new features and before it came out I was particularly interested in the State Machine improvements.
+I had used it in the past and found it really enjoyable, with excellent documentation and plenty of resources.
+The latest major version, Godot 4.X, introduced many new features.
+Before its release, I was particularly excited about the improvements to the State Machine.

-So far I acomplished setting up some retro psx visuals, physics-based interactions with objects and some basic text descriptions.
-Very simple stuff but I'm happy with the results.
+So far, I've managed to set up retro PSX-style visuals, physics-based interactions with objects, and some basic text descriptions.
+It's pretty simple stuff, but I'm happy with the results.

 ![godot-adventures][godot-adventures]

-I was developing a system that plays a sound based on a material metadata for each object [`CollisionShape3D`][docs-collider-shape-3d].
-This way I could play different sounds for each material collision and even have the same object emit different sounds depending on which part of the object was hit.
+Recently, I was developing a system to play sounds based on the material metadata of each object’s [`CollisionShape3D`][docs-collider-shape-3d].
+This allows me to assign different collision sounds for each material—and even let the same object emit different sounds depending on which part of it is hit.

-I was using a [`Dictionary`][docs-dictionary] to map the material to a [`Array`][docs-array] of sounds and then play it.
-It was working but it was a bit hard to maintain and to add new sounds.
-Then, I've started using a [`Resource`][docs-resource] which basically wraps the [`Dictionary`][docs-dictionary] and allow me to create and edit in the editor.
-But it's far from ideal.
-As you have to scroll through a crazy amount of resources to find the one you want to add:
+Initially, I used a [`Dictionary`][docs-dictionary] to map materials to an [`Array`][docs-array] of sounds and then played the appropriate sound.
+While it worked, the system was difficult to maintain and adding new sounds was cumbersome.
+To address this, I switched to using a [`Resource`][docs-resource], which essentially wraps the [`Dictionary`][docs-dictionary] and allows for easier editing within the Godot editor.
+However, this approach introduced its own challenge: scrolling through an overwhelming number of resources to find the one I wanted to add.

 ![crazy-amount-of-resources][crazy-amount-of-resources]

-Dictionary is a great data structure but resources are much more powerful because they are referenced by unique ids and can be edited in the editor.
-So I was thinking about how to make it easier to add and edit sounds for each material.
+While dictionaries are a great data structure, resources are much more powerful because they can be referenced by unique IDs and edited directly in the editor.
+Still, I wanted to find a way to make adding and editing sounds for each material more streamlined.

-So it came to me I could use a interface just like [`SpriteFrames`][docs-sprite-frames] panel that appear when you use the [`AnimatedSprites2D`][docs-animated-sprites-2d] node.
-You can add animation names and some frames to each animation and then play it as simple as `animation.play("name-of-the-animation")`.
+That’s when I thought about creating an interface similar to the [`SpriteFrames`][docs-sprite-frames] panel, which appears when you use the [`AnimatedSprite2D`][docs-animated-sprites-2d] node.
+With SpriteFrames, you can add animation names and frames for each animation and then play them with a simple call like `animation.play("animation-name")`.

-I needed that but for sounds so I coded several hours straight, digging the original code of godot (Thankfully it's Open Source!), using AI Chat to finally reach the perfect plugin for my case:
+I needed something similar but designed for sounds.
+After coding for several hours, digging into Godot's open-source code, and leveraging AI chat tools, I finally created the perfect plugin for my needs:

 ![the-perfect-plugin][the-perfect-plugin]

-Still not perfect, as you may see there are a few strange buttons that need to be tweaked and a few bugs here and there, but the sound is working and I can easily manage a collection of sounds for each material now.
+While it’s not entirely perfect yet—you might notice a few odd buttons and minor bugs—the sound system works, and I can now easily manage collections of sounds for each material.

 [godot-adventures]: {{ page.assets }}/imgs/godot-adventures.png
 [crazy-amount-of-resources]: {{ page.assets }}/imgs/crazy-amount-of-resources.png